DimKaisaris/Predicting-Chess-Game-Outcomes-with-Machine-Learning/README.md

 ---
 ## Exploratory Data Analysis
-In this part I used pandas, numpy nad matplotlib to perform EDA and answer key questions about the dataset.
-Key findings:
+Using pandas, NumPy, and Matplotlib, I performed in-depth EDA to explore patterns and relationships in the dataset.
+Some key discoveries:
 1. **Outcome Distribution:** White wins ~49%, Black ~45%, Draw ~6%
 2. **Draw Rate Anomalies:** High draw rate below 1000 Elo , possibly due to stalemates and repetition
 3. **Opening Insights:** The Scandinavian Defense surprisingly outperforms for Black under 2000 Elo